How to Market Your Business in a Small Town: 5 Strategies

 When you are marketing a business in a small town, here are five things you can do to step up your game:

-Even though you are marketing in a small town that may be tight-knit, it is crucial to connect with your customers online.
+5. Be Active Online - Even though you are marketing in a small town that may be tight-knit, it is crucial to connect with your customers online.
 This doesn’t necessarily mean you need a website, but it would be extremely helpful if your competitors do.
 Facebook or other social media channels are sometimes sufficient for small-town marketing.
-Look at where your targeted customer base is hanging out online, and join them!
+Look at where your targeted customer base is hanging out online and join them!
 It is also a good idea to monitor online reviews of your company and respond to them accordingly.
 Always stay connected with your customers.